liyanse/Object_Detection/README.md

 Before labelling the images, ensure you have all your training images in one folder and their corresponding labels in a separate folder.
 For example, have all the images stored inside the "images" folder and all the labels inside the "label" folder.
 ## 3. Preparing the dataset.yaml file
 The dataset.yaml is a basic file that contains the location of your dataset, your test and train path, the number of classes you have and the label classes.
 Here is a snippet of how your dataset.yaml file should look like;
 ![dataset.yaml](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/v5ez5wa2yndtq6nlersc.png)
+## 4. Training the Model
+ YOLOv5 model provides a step to step guide on training an object detection model with a custom dataset.
+This documentation is the same we used on our model.
+The documentation is present in their [GitHub](https://github.com/ultralytics/yolov5) and on [Training on Custom Object Dataset](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data)